 In 4T mode pressing the torch trigger will initiate the pre gas flow and start the arc at start crater value.
 The welding arc will then maintain the start crater current value.
 Releasing the torch trigger will activate up slope and provide the set welding current.
-At this point you will note the operator does not need to hold the torch trigger to continue welding as it has been released.
+At this point the operator does not need to hold the torch trigger to continue welding as it has been released.
 Pressing the tig torch trigger again will activate down slope until the final crater current value is reached and the current will remain at this value.
 Releasing the tig torch trigger will then extinguish the arc and activate the gas post flow timer.

-As you can see, the "T" represents a change in trigger value so a push and release as in the first example is two changes hence the term 2T.
+The "T" represents a change in trigger value so a push and release as in the first example is two changes hence the term 2T.
 In the second example the welding torch trigger was pushed, released, pushed, and released again.
-This was four trigger change of states hence the term 4T.
+This process included four trigger change of states hence the term 4T.